 I pray that God would guide mamas who need this book to find it.
 That those mamas who read this book will be encouraged and challenged in their faith.
 Please do share this book with any special needs mamas you know who could use a little encouragement.

-And I pray that if you have been called to write a book or a blog or whatever God-given dream you’ve been given, that you would do so in obedience and not let fear or insecurity or doubt stop you.
+And I pray that if you have been called to write a book or a blog or whatever God-given message you've been given, that you would do so in obedience and not let fear or insecurity or doubt stop you.
 Being vulnerable and sharing your God-given message with the world is scary.
 But being obedient to that message and the gifts God has given you is so worth it. 🙂